History of Newark, New Jersey: Downtown

-The New Jersey Performing Arts Center, which opened in the downtown area in 1997 and built by the State of New Jersey at a cost of $180 million, was seen by many as the first step in the city's road to revival, and brought in people to Newark who otherwise might never have visited.
+The New Jersey Performing Arts Center (NJPAC), which opened in the downtown area in 1997 and built by the State of New Jersey at a cost of $180 million, was seen by many as the first step in the city's road to revival, and brought in people to Newark who otherwise might never have visited.
 NJPAC is known for its acoustics, and features the New Jersey Symphony Orchestra as its resident orchestra.
 NJPAC also presents a diverse group of visiting artists such as Itzhak Perlman, Sarah Brightman, Sting, 'N Sync, Lauryn Hill, the Vienna Boys' Choir, Yo Yo Ma, the Royal Concertgebouw Orchestra of Amsterdam, and the Alvin Ailey American Dance Theater.

-The city's renaissance has seen a mix of successes and set backs.
-In 1999, the city built a now demolished (2019) baseball stadium (Riverfront Stadium) for the Newark Bears, the city's former minor league team that folded in 2013.
-In 2007, the Prudential Center (nicknamed, "The Rock") opened for the New Jersey Devils on the site of the former abandoned Renaissance Mall.
-The Newark Public Library underwent a renovation and modest expansion but closed four branches since 2009 due to financial difficulties and facility issues.
-The Port Authority constructed a monorail connection (AirTrain Newark) to Newark Liberty International Airport Station in 2001.
-The Newark Light Rail was extended with a 1 mi line from Newark Penn Station to Broad Street station in 2006.
-Since 2010, numerous commercial and residential developments have been built and proposed in the downtown area.
-Since 2012, two public spaces have opened downtown, Mulberry Commons and Newark Riverfront Park, with the latter being built along Passaic River waterfront from the Ironbound through downtown providing citizens access to the riverfront for the first time in over a century.
-However, the city's public safety issues directly influenced the design of the park with its signature orange color being chosen for its lack of affiliation with local street gangs.
+Newark’s renaissance has been a mix of successes and set backs.
+The city built Riverfront Stadium for the Newark Bears in 1999, but the team folded in 2013 and the stadium was demolished in 2019.
+The Prudential Center (“The Rock”) opened in 2007 for the New Jersey Devils on the site of the former abandoned Renaissance Mall.
+The Newark Public Library saw a renovation and modest expansion but has closed four branches since 2009 due to financial and facility issues.
+Major transit projects included the AirTrain Newark connection to Newark Liberty International Airport Station in 2001 and the 2006 Newark Light Rail extension from Penn Station to Broad Street station, the first expansion since 1935.
+However, the 1 mi extension was intended to be the first phase of the larger 8.8 mi Newark–Elizabeth Rail Link, which was later cancelled.
+Since 2010, downtown has seen several new commercial and residential developments, as well as two new public spaces—Mulberry Commons and Newark Riverfront Park, the latter built along the Passaic River providing citizens riverfront access for the first time in over a century.
+However, the city's public safety issues influenced the park's design with its signature orange color chosen for its lack of affiliation with local street gangs.
+Since 2024, NJPAC and the Newark Museum of Art have begun expansion projects featuring housing, gallery space, and arts education facilities.